pmcollins/gumdrop/gumdrop.sql/README.md

 # Gumdrop-SQL

 A thin wrapper around JDBC for ORM-like operations.
-Postgres only, for now.

 ### Inserting